Recession has affected millions of families in the country and Oklahomans are not spared from this economic crisis.

 Although pre-Kindergarten is free, there is typically a charge for before- and after-school care to complete day for working families.
 To enroll your child in Pre-K, call your local elementary school.

 LIHEAP provides eligible low-income Oklahoma households with winter heating bill assistance.
-The program also pay for summer cooling and/or weatherization aid.
+The program also pays for summer cooling and/or weatherization aid.

-Unemployment Insurance is a program of social insurance that provides a temporary source of income for Oklahomans unemployed through no fault of their own — for up to 26 weeks.
-The maximum weekly benefit amount is $440, up to a maximum of $9400.
+Unemployment Insurance is a program of social insurance that provides a temporary source of income for Oklahomans unemployed through no fault of their own — up to a maximum of $520 per week.

 You can apply by telephone or by using the Internet.
-To file over the Internet, just go to unemployment claims to file your claim for benefits.
+To file over the Internet, just go to Oklahoma Network Initial Claims (ONIC) to file your claim for benefits.